heinokesoe/nvim-go-docker/README.md

-This is for building docker image with nvim to code golang.
+Docker image with nvim to code golang
-Also available from dockerhub with " docker pull heinokesoe/nvim-go "